Please ensure Javascript is enabled for purposes of website accessibility

 Now the question is which call strike to choose.
 Again, ultimately it just comes down to preference.
 My preference is to focus on call strikes that have a delta between 0.20 to 0.40.

-Let’s say we decide on selling the 45 calls against our newly issued DKNG shares for roughly $1.31 per call contract.
-Our probability of success on the 45 calls stands at 70.23%.
+Let’s say we decide on selling the 39 calls against our newly issued DKNG shares.

 But what if DKNG closes above our short call strike?

 Again, no big deal.
-Our shares are called away, so of course, we keep our $131 per call contract, plus we are able to reap any capital gains from our stock.
-In this case our capital gains would be 10.7%, for a total return of 13.9%.
+Our shares are called away, so of course, we keep our $120 ($1.20 covered call premium per share x 100 shares) per call contract, plus we are able to reap any capital gains from our stock.
+In this case, our capital gains would be 18.2%, for a total return of 21.4% if DKNG rose to our strike price and shares were called away.

 Once our shares are called away, the wheel options strategy cycle ends, and the decision has to be made whether or not to continue using the strategy with the same stock.

 The wheel options strategy is one of several wonderful options income strategies for those wanting to generate steady income, with lower risk compared to most options strategies.
-It also gives the investor an opportunity to lower the overall cost basis of a position.
+It also gives investors an opportunity to lower the overall cost basis of a position.

 The strategy isn’t a get-rich-quick strategy; rather, it’s a methodical, systematic approach to trading options that generate consistent returns, month after month, on stocks or ETFs that you want to hold in your portfolio over the long term.